Configuring Goals

 Each Goal may have one or more event triggers.
 When configuring a Goal you will be presented with a screen that asks you create a trigger.
 First you will need to fill in the Event Type that will trigger the Goal.

 In addition, you can specify whether this event will trigger the Goal only the first time the event is seen or not.
-The First Time Event setting should be set to "Yes" for situations like Install measurement where you want to trigger the Goal on the first game launch for a specific user.
+The First Time Event setting should be set to "Yes" for situations like Install measurement where you want to trigger the Goal on the first game launch for a specific user, or a "DLC Purchase" that can only be purchased once.

 Retention Triggers